vegaprotocol/documentation/docs/api/graphql/overview.md

 ```

 ## Subscriptions

-As you would expect, subscriptions are like queries that keep returning data as it updates.
+Subscriptions are like queries that keep returning data as it updates.
 These work similarly to the Observe endpoints in the REST service.

 For example, the following query would show a result only when a new proposal came in: